Definition in Oklahoma

-The statute relies upon the belief that a reasonable person would make an inquiry to ascertain from whom the property was bought or received and if that individual had a legal right to sell or deliver it.
-If these questions cannot be answered, the law presumes that the individual who bought or received such property knew it to be stolen or unlawfully obtained.
-In other words, even if somebody received stolen property and did not know that it was stolen but the circumstances surrounding it were so fishy that a reasonable person would have asked to find out if it was stolen, then that individual can still be found guilty of receiving stolen property.
+The statute relies upon the belief that a reasonable person would make an inquiry to determine from whom the property was bought or received and if that individual had a legal right to sell or deliver it.
+If these questions can’t be answered, the law presumes that the individual who bought or received such property knew it to be stolen or unlawfully obtained.
+In other words, even if somebody received stolen property and didn’t know that it was stolen but the circumstances surrounding it were so fishy that a reasonable person would have asked to find out if it was stolen, then that individual can still be found guilty of receiving stolen property.

 Receiving Stolen Property in Oklahoma